swampwitchpedals/attiny-rotary/README.md

 1. Solder your Attiny to the Module.
 2. Solder the power regulator and filter caps onto the Module.
 3. Plug the Module in the Programming Shield.
+4. Program the Atmega with the ArduinoAsISP sketch.
+5. Select the Attiny board of your choice, clock speed, and set the programmer to ArduinoAsISP (NOT Arduino As ISP).
-4. Select your position-sensor-size sketch and program the Attiny.
+6. Select your position-sensor-size sketch and program the Attiny using the "Upload via programmer" option.
-5. Attach Module to your effect PCB, with the mux-select lines (pins 7, 6 and 5) tied to each 4051 you wish to control, and the position sensor pins 3 and 2 wired to pins 2 and 3 of the Module.
+7. Attach Module to your effect PCB, with the mux-select lines (pins 7, 6 and 5) tied to each 4051 you wish to control, and the position sensor pins 3 and 2 wired to pins 2 and 3 of the Module.